The dynamic stall dilemma for vertical-axis wind turbines: Experimental apparatus and methods

-The blade shaft was instrumentalised to record unsteady aerodynamic loads acting on the blade using twenty strain gages forming five full Wheatstone bridge channels.
-The strain gages are powered and their output signal is amplified using an instrumentation amplifier with precision voltage reference placed on a printed circuit board that is mounted directly on the rotor arm.
-This on-board load cell can retrieve five relevant load components: the shear forces acting tangentially and orthogonally to the circular path of the blade, the pure bending moments, and the axial torque.
+The blade shaft was instrumentalised to record unsteady aerodynamic loads acting on the blade using twenty strain gauges forming five full Wheatstone bridge channels.
+The strain gauges are powered and their output signal is amplified using an instrumentation amplifier with precision voltage reference placed on a printed circuit board that is mounted directly on the rotor arm.
 The load cell was calibrated in-situ using a fully orthogonal calibration rig and undergoing \num{1350} independent loading conditions.
 A calibration matrix was obtained by performing a linear regression on the calibration measurements.
 This matrix contained the \SI{95}{\percent} confidence interval of the coefficients allowing an estimation of the uncertainty related to numerous factors including response linearity, hysteresis, repeatability, and measurement error.
 The uncertainty was found to be below \SI{5}{\percent} for the shear force and pitching moment components.
+A full description of the calibration procedure can be found in \cref{sec:ap_lc}, including the loading conditions, calibration matrix calculation and error estimation.

+For each experiment, the wind turbine model starts at rest with the blade facing the oncoming flow.
+The turbine blade is accelerated to its prescribed rotational speed.
+After reaching the target rotational speed, we wait for five full turbine rotations before starting the load recordings.
+Aerodynamic forces acting on the turbine blade are recorded at \SI{1000}{\hertz} for \num{100} full turbine rotations, then the blade is brought to rest.
 The forces presented in this paper are two shear forces applied at the blade's mid-span in the radial \kindex{F}{R} and azimuthal \kindex{F}{$\theta$} direction, and the pitching moment about the blade's quarter-chord \kindex{M}{1/4} (\cref{fig:vawtaero}).
 The total force applied to the blade is computed by combining the two shear forces: $\kindex{F}{tot} = \sqrt{\kindex{F}{R}^2 + \kindex{F}{$\theta$}^2}$.
-The centripetal force resulting from the turbine's rotation was experimentally measured by operating the wind turbine in air.
-The added drag from the two splitter plates was measured and offset for all investigated tip-speed ratios by operating the wind turbine without the blade, where the two splitter plates where held by a small cylinder.
+All force coefficients are non-dimensionalised by the blade chord $c$, the blade span $s$, and the blade velocity $\kindex{\U}{b} = \omega R$ such that: